Florida Orange and Tangerine Varieties Most are Available for Order from The Orange Shop

 sometimes pebbled texture, thin, leathery.

-cut into points, wheels or smiles.
-Eat as a snack or use in
+Also cut into points, wheels or smiles.
+Eat as a snack

-salads, as a garnish or as an ingredient in a main or side
+or use in salads, as a garnish or as an ingredient in a

 Pineapple Oranges